nabill/edo/HappyTravel.Edo.DirectApi/README.md

 _Forbidden_ means that the client has a valid token but does not have permission for an operation.
 This is not common, and the best solution is to check that the URL is correct.

 ### Not Found (404) and Method Not Allowed (405) errors
-These error codes indicate that the request is incorrect. _Not Found_ means that the URL is incorrect, and _Method Not Allowed_ means that the HTTP method is incorrect.
+These error codes show that the request is incorrect. _Not Found_ means that the URL is incorrect, and _Method Not Allowed_ means that the HTTP method is incorrect.

 ## Requests walkthrough
 Here are example requests in the typical order.